cfiebach/Python_For_Psychologists_25-26/_sources/setup.md

 ```
 ````

-**Note**: If the instructions aren't working and you have spent more than 15-20 minutes troubleshooting on your own, reach out on the #help-installation channel on the Discord channel with the exact problems you're having.
+**Note**: If the instructions aren't working and you have spent more than 15-20 minutes troubleshooting on your own, please consider visiting the office hour offered for installation support.
+You will have received an email specifying when this happens.

-One of the instructors will try and get back to you quickly to help resolve the situation.
-If they're unable to help via `Discord`, you may be directed to attend one of the installation office hours.
+### Pyton Packages

+For the course, we will need a few python packages that we will add to our python installation.
+We will do this together in the next session.

+### Download environment file

+Please download the [`environment.yml`](https://github.com/cfiebach/Python_For_Psychologists_25-26/blob/main/environment.yml) file (e.g. with right mouse click -> Save As).
+Make sure that the file ends with `.yml` and not `.txt`.
+We will use this file in the next session.

 ### Modern web browser